MAIF/thoth/thoth-documentation/src/main/paradox/getting-started.md

 version="ThothVersion"
 }

-### Thoth core-akka, thoth-jooq-akka and thoth-kafka-consumer-akka
+### Thoth core-pekko, thoth-jooq-pekko and thoth-kafka-consumer-pekko

-Those modules are not maintained anymore since the version switch of akka.
+Those modules are not maintained anymore since the version switch of pekko.

 ### Thoth core reactor